-Did YOU ask: How to lower cholesterol without a pharmaceutical treatment?
+Did YOU asked: How to lower cholesterol without a pharmaceutical treatment?

 This has been the first question I had to work on to start to be a clinical researcher.

-At that time pharmaceutical companies were looking for the golden eggs, the molecules to eliminate the absorption of eaten cholesterol.
+At that time pharmaceutical companies were looking for the golden eggs.

 Today the classic answer to lower cholesterol is:

 2 having a healthy diet

 Everyone knows that, and everyone knows they have to make a change to get the numbers.